 Truly demonstrating its progressive nature, homosexuality was almost decriminalised in Berlin as early as 1929.
 It was only the country’s economic crash that postponed the vote for this movement, which was then made nearly impossible due to the rise of fascism.
 It was in 1969 that decriminalisation of homosexuality was finally passed.

 It is easy, then, to understand the role that Berlin still plays in the LGBT world and culture, not only in Germany and Europe, but in the world in general.
 While the district of Schöneberg has historically been the centre of gay life, we can no longer call it the “gay village” of the city, as LGBT venues can be found throughout the city and in areas like Kreuzberg, Friedrichshain, Neukölln, Prenzlauer Berg, and Mitte.

 Day to day: gay life

 The liberal vibe of the city can be perceived in the streets and cultural centres: not only does Berlin host one of the main and most-known pride events around Europe (Strassenfest), but it also swarms with art institutions, bars, and support groups for the LGBT community.
-The recent legalisation of same-sex marriage has further enhanced attitudes and actions supporting gay rights.
+The legalisation of same-sex marriage has further enhanced attitudes and actions supporting gay rights.

 Photo credits: David J